harisdev-netizen/testimonials-grid-section/README.md

 - Utilizing CSS custom properties for theme-based design.
 - Building hover effects with transitions for an interactive user experience.
 - Applying media queries for seamless design on different screen sizes.

-### Continued Development

-- Further refine responsive breakpoints to ensure the layout is optimized for all devices.
-- Add more accessibility features, such as better alt text and ARIA roles for improved user experience.

 ### Code Snippet